OpusCapita/react-crudeditor/README.md

 1. Model fields labels are defined by keys with the following pattern: `model.field.FIELD_NAME`.
 1. Messages for custom field validation errors are defined by keys with the following pattern: `model.field.FIELD_NAME.error.ERROR_ID`.

-If no translation is defined in model definition for some field/section/tab, the corresponding label is obtained by convertion from camelcase id/name to titlecase message.
+If no translation is defined for some field/section/tab, the corresponding label is obtained by converting camelcase id/name to titlecase message.
 For example, `maxOrderValue` is displayed as `Max Order Value`.

-Crud editor requires `i18n` prop in context with [I18nManager](https://github.com/OpusCapita/i18n) as a value.
+[React context](https://reactjs.org/docs/context.html) *must* have `i18n` property with [I18nManager](https://github.com/OpusCapita/i18n) as its value.

 ## Redux Store